Install the SHELF R package first

 Survival extrapolation

 This page is under construction.
 We are developing materials to support the use of expert elicitation for long-term survival outcomes, motivated by applications in health technology assessment.
-A Technical Support Document (TSD) is in preparation for the NICE Decision Support Unit.
-Some draft materials are available below; these will be updated following the recommendations in the published version of the TSD.
+A Technical Support Document (TSD) for the NICE Decision Support Unit and is due for publication shortly.
 Please check this page in March 2025 for updates.

 Software

-The SHELF R package now includes an app and supporting functions for survival extrapolation.
-Please use the development version on GitHub if you want to try them.
+The SHELF R package includes an app and supporting functions for survival extrapolation.

 # To run the main app